podema/projectAID/README.md

 ## TO DO list:

-- Change sentence "Help is on the way!" to "Check out this resource..."
-- Add the functionality "Hey Teacher!" to ask for specifit help.
+- Add the functionality "Hey Teacher!" to ask for specific help.
-- Change the background image for the actualized image of marvelapp
+- Change the background image for the actualized image of marvelapp.